dave-malone/aws-kvs-webrtc-demo-for-raspberry-pi/README.md

 ./easy_install.sh
 ```

 Upon successful completion, a script named `run-kvs-webrtc.sh` will have been generated, which can be used to launch the KVS WebRTC sample applications.

+In order to execute `run-kvs-webrtc.sh`, you will need to first run `chmod +x ./run-kvs-webrtc.sh`